Training Module

 Policy Management

-Build a coherent, auditable policy framework that aligns with strategy, scales across entities, and stays current without bureaucracy.
+Design coherent, auditable policy frameworks that align with strategy, scale across entities, and stay current without excess bureaucracy

 Target audience